 However, wine is not the only Italian beverage.
 Campari is both bitter and refreshing, the Bellini is sweet and pink and of course the Aperol Sprtiz – also called the Veneziano – has a kick!

-JAPAN TRAVEL INSPIRATION
+JAPAN VIRTUAL TRAVEL INSPIRATION

 For centuries, people have been drawn to visit Japan to experience the ancient culture, colorful temples and fascinating cities.
 The country’s famed nature is as alluring as the exotic architecture, but the peculiar modern culture is certainly one of the country’s most intriguing aspects.

-Travel Movies Set in Japan
+Travel Movies Set In Japan

 We think it is difficult to truly capture the spirit of Japan in a film, but there are a few that stand out for trying.